Simplicity is underrated. Rustic French Honey Cake is pure simplicity. Rich honey flavour in a…

 (Acadia University photo credit: Killiam Photography)

 Insider’s note: If you’re traveling Nova Scotia a tremendous resource to assist with your accommodation arrangements is the Travel Nova Scotia website: www.novascotia.com.
-Many operators (including myself as a busy innkeeper) will list their property and it’s availability with Travel Nova Scotia which allows you to make one call and book much of your travel arrangements, to suit your needs.
+Many operators will list their property and it’s availability with Travel Nova Scotia which allows you to make one call and book much of your travel arrangements, to suit your needs.
 Perhaps you need a room that’s wheelchair or pet friendly, maybe you’re traveling with extended family and want to book a seaside cottage, or you prefer not to be pestered by this whole B&B thing and want the anonymity of a hotel/motel.
 Their local agents can provide you with options, availability and directions.
 Personally, I always preferred to speak to my guests one-on-one, but if time is a factor for you they can be a big help in planning your Nova Scotia vacation.
-It’s bigger than you think!
 Toll free: 1-800-565-0000.

 Amenities: NSLC (Nova Scotia Liquor Control I.e: Liquor Store) – 122 Front Street.
 Groceries: Save Easy – 396 Main Street.
 High end groceries: Pete’s – 360 Main Street.

-Feta, cheddar, gouda and flavoured havarti; Fox Hill makes marvelous cheese.
+Feta, cheddar, gouda and flavoured Havarti; Fox Hill makes marvelous cheese.
 While the kids indulge in creamy gelatos, my best recommendation is their varieties of fresh Quark.
 Quark is a European version of cream cheese, but with a tangier, more robust taste.
-They often have several varieties to sample and it makes a great accompaniment for a good bottle of Nova Scotia wine.
+They often have several varieties to sample and it makes a great accompaniment for a good bottle of Nova Scotia wine, no Nova Scotia foodie tour is complete without it.

 Directions: Take Hyway 1 (Main Street) through Wolfville, for about 3 kilometers, turn right on Route 358 North and follow it through the village of Port Williams.
 Turn right onto Church Street and follow it to Fox Hill Cheese House on the right.